-Needless to say, book covers do not determine the quality of the novel, but it does determine whether you pick it up from the shelf and read the premise.
-Am I right or am I right?
+Book covers do not determine the quality of a novel, but they do determine whether you pick it up from the shelf and read the premise.

-I’m no book cover expert, but I own both beautiful and ugly books, so here are some of my favorite covers and why I gravitated towards them.
+I’m no expert, but here are some of my favorite covers and why I gravitated towards them.

 Harry Potter and The Goblet of Fire by J.K.
 Rowling